 Fatty and thick, coconut milk can be used to replace whipped egg yolks.
 Most ice creams are made whipping egg yolks which gives it the texture, body, and richness associated with ice cream.
 This 5-Ingredient Coconut Milk Ice Cream substitutes coconut milk for both the eggs and heavy cream, making it so creamy, airy, and thick.

 Raw cashews, soaked and ground to a VERY SMOOTH cream, have very similar properties – high in fat and protein – to whipped egg yolks making it one of my favorite ways to make custards like Panna Cotta and Pot de Creme.
 Virtually flavorless, the cashew nut remains a hidden ingredient, taking on the flavors surrounding it.

-As a strong gelling agent, the use of agar powder creates a similar coagulation that allows custards to “set-up”.
-It is best used in creams such as pastry cream and bavarian cream.
+As a strong gelling agent, the use of agar powder creates similar coagulation that allows custards to “set-up”.
+It is best used in creams such as pastry cream and Bavarian cream.
 It can be found in the baking aisle in a natural foods grocery store.

-A relatively recent discover, aquafaba is the liquid from canned bean (usually chickpea).
+A relatively recent discovery, aquafaba is the liquid from canned bean (usually chickpea).
 When whipped up it is similar to whipped egg whites.
-These works incredibly well in mousses, meringues, and other recipes that rely on the tender texture that whipped egg whites creates.
+These work incredibly well in mousses, meringues, and other recipes that rely on the tender texture that whipped egg whites create.
 If you haven’t tried aquafaba yet, you’ll be amazed.